Michael Ipgrave: Views

 In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 In 1981, Ipgrave married Julia Bailey.
-Together they have raised three children.
+Together they have three sons.

 Honours

 In the 2011 New Year Honours, Ipgrave was appointed an Officer of the Order of the British Empire (OBE) "for services to inter-faith relations in London".

 Selected works

 He has edited six volumes on Christian and Muslim relations.
 He is author of Trinity and Inter Faith Dialogue, and has contributed to journal articles and book chapters on inter-faith matters.